Frequently Asked Questions

 Gain management and leadership skills

 Fellows are given the opportunity to gain valuable experience by learning about and being involved in nearly all facets of the development, management, and leadership of a rapidly growing community based non-profit organization and its initiatives.
-The hope is to provide an introduction to knowledge and skills that will give Fellows greater confidence in pursuing broader leadership roles within organizations or in considering developing their own community based initiatives.
+The hope is to prepare Fellows for leadership roles in shaping tomorrow’s community based health, education, and service organizations and systems.

 Learn about Health Care Systems Issues